-3. Does the project / programme provide economic, social and environmental benefits, particularly to vulnerable communities, including gender considerations, while avoiding or mitigating negative impacts, in compliance with the Environmental and Social Policy of the Fund?
+3. provide economic, social and environmental benefits, particularly to vulnerable communities, including gender considerations, while avoiding or mitigating negative impacts, in compliance with the Environmental and Social Policy of the Fund?
 Yes.
 The project will directly or indirectly benefit around 40,000 people, members of the families of farmers and residents in the vulnerable traditional oasis.
 Women and youths represent 50% of the beneficiaries.
-4. Is the project / programme cost effective?
+4. effective?
 Yes.
-However, the provision of costs/infrastructure and total number of infrastructures under the budget notes will allow for a better assessment of the project's cost effectiveness.
-See CR14 below 5.
-Is the project / programme consistent with national or subnational sustainable development strategies, national or sub-national development plans, poverty reduction strategies, national communications and adaptation programs of action and other relevant instruments?
+5. Is the project / programme consistent with national or sub- national sustainable development strategies, national or sub-national development plans, poverty reduction strategies, national communications and adaptation programs of action and other relevant instruments?
 Yes.
 6. Does the project / programme meet the relevant national technical standards, where applicable, in compliance with the Environmental and Social Policy of the Fund?
+CR1: Section E (p.
+75) does not describe compliance with national standards, only laws and decrees are mentioned.
+The technical standards are not included as annex.
+There is no information on compliance with the ESP.
+CR1: Addressed.
+7. Is there duplication of project / programme with other funding sources?
+No. 8.
+Does the project / programme have a learning and knowledge management component to capture and feedback lessons?
 Yes.
-However please clarify if an EIA will be done prior to the building of the retention dams or any other relevant infrastructure.
-CR6 CR6: Addressed.
+Component 5 is dedicated to knowledge management activities.
+9. place, and has it involved all key stakeholders, and vulnerable groups, including gender considerations?
+Yes.
+10).
+Is the requested financing justified on the basis of full cost of adaptation reasoning?
+Yes.